-Benchmarks and Timeline:
+Benchmarks and timeline

-- 1. Hire and have 100% of contracted staff on board within 90 days of contract execution - 2.
-Complete HMIS training for at least one staff member within 90 days of contract execution - 3.
-Complete Housing First Aid/Diversion training within 90 days of contract execution
+- 1. Hire and have 100% of contracted staff on board within 30 days of contract execution. - 2.
+Staff members complete training (or ensure competence) in HMIS and CHA within 60 days of hire. - 3.
+Complete Housing First Aid/Diversion training within 120 days of hire.